-Kelly Lynn Ebbit sat behind Wayne Earl Durban in every class from seventh grade on.
+Kelly Lynn Ebbit sat behind Wayne Earl Durban in every class from seventh grade on through school.
 Wayne Earl didn't mind, too much.
 Kelly Lynn was cute enough, if a bit on the thin side, and tall, but not as tall as Wayne.
 She was a cheerleader, but not stuck -up about it.
-In fact, if it weren't for one thing Wayne would have really liked Kelly Lynn.
+If it weren't for one thing, Wayne would have really liked Kelly Lynn.

 The problem was, Kelly Lynn didn't like him.
 Kelly Lynn didn't actively dislike Wayne Earl.
-Truth was, she just never paid him much mind.
+The truth was, she just never paid him much mind.
 Other than an occasional "Good Morning" or "Can I borrow a pencil?" they'd not said much to each other for four years.

 Cheerleaders don't dig Track Stars

 Wayne Earl ran cross country in the fall and track in the spring.
 He was tall, thin, all gristle and bone.
 Cheerleaders didn't cheer at track meets.
 Kelly Lynn had nothing against track stars - Wayne Earl was number one in the county in the 800 meter - she was just more interested in football and basketball players.
 The day Billy Parker brought his daddy's old forty-five to school, Kelly Lynn noticed Wayne Earl.